Queso flameado: Variations

 Both the cheese and the meat sauce are prepared just before serving, and are served hot.
-Oaxaca cheese and Chihuahua cheese are popular, but other melting cheeses (cheeses such as whole milk mozzarella, that remain stringy when melted) may be used.
+Oaxaca cheese and Chihuahua cheese are popular, but other melting cheeses (cheeses such as whole milk mozzarella, which remain stringy when melted) may be used.
 Some consider stringy cheese to be an essential part of this dish, but if this quality is not desired then a fresh farmer's cheese or goat cheese is a good alternative.
 If fresh chorizo is not available, pieces of dry chorizo or another sausage may be used.
 Common additions are strips of roasted chiles and sautéed mushrooms.
 For the flambé, popular liquors include rum, brandy, and tequila.
 Of the two most common types of tortilla in Mexico and Texas, corn or wheat, may be used.
-In Puerto Vallarta, flour tortillas usually are served only with certain dishes including queso flameado, corn tortillas otherwise being the norm.
+In Puerto Vallarta, flour tortillas usually are served only with certain dishes, including queso flameado, corn tortillas otherwise being the norm.